L'Oréal Groupe Employer Statement

 Having held the Workplace Gender Equality Agency (WGEA) Employer of Choice accreditation since 2019, we have demonstrated that we have strong systems and processes for performance appraisal and promotion that consider factors that might act adversely upon women.
 These systems include objective and gender-neutral performance criteria, clear progression pathways, accounting for bias and proactive succession plans.
 We also have policies that address equality of opportunities that contribute to accelerating career progression.

-High female representation within our Executive committee has been an ongoing focus for us for many years and in 2024, nine of the sixteen executive roles are held by women.
-This is well above the average of 32.5% (WGEA, 2023).
+High female representation within our Executive committee has been an ongoing focus for us for many years and in 2025, six of the thirteen executive roles were held by women.
+This is well above the average of 26% (WGEA, 2024).

 Pay Equity